GOST-UA/lora_device_lib/readme.md

 ![image missing](doc/plantuml/modules.png "LoraDeviceLib Modules")

-LDL is intended to be driven from two tasks - an _iterrupt_ level task and a _mainloop_ level task.
+LDL is intended to be driven from two tasks - an _interrupt_ level task and a _mainloop_ level task.

 The _interrupt_ level task signals when IO events occur.
 It runs for a short time and never blocks.
 The _interrupt_ level task must never be interrupted by the _mainloop_ level task.